Is Uzbekistan is safe to travel to? This question is likely high on your list of concerns when considering a trip here.

 - 2 Is Uzbekistan Safe to Travel to: The Statistics

-- 3 Uzbekistan as a Police State
+- 4 Uzbekistan as a Police State

-- 4 Safety in Uzbekistan: Terrorism Risk
+- 5 Safety in Uzbekistan: Terrorism Risk

-- 5 Is Uzbekistan Safe: Troubled Neighbours
+- 6 Is Uzbekistan Safe?
+Troubled Neighbours

-- 6 Safety in Uzbekistan: Solo Travel
+- 7 Safety in Uzbekistan: Solo Travel

 My Experience Travelling in Uzbekistan

 I spent longer than was really necessary in Tashkent because I needed to do some work while I was travelling.
-I then briefly visited the Fergana valley and the villages that occupy it.
+After that, I then briefly visited the Fergana valley and the villages that occupy it.

-Obviously I am by no means an Uzbekistan expert, however, I did do the entire trip independently as a solo female traveller in her twenties, so I can surely provide some insight into the question of “is Uzbekistan safe?”
+Obviously, I am by no means an Uzbekistan expert.
+However, I did do the entire trip independently as a solo female traveller in her twenties, so I can surely provide some insight into the question of “is Uzbekistan safe?”

 Is Uzbekistan Safe to Travel to: